gvwilson/btt/src/conflict/index.md

 Check expectations.
 :   Are you sure the offender knows what standards they are supposed to be meeting?
-    This is where things like the team contracts described in [%x teams %] come in handy.
+    This is where things like team contracts come in handy ([%x teams %]).

 Check the situation.
 :   Is someone dealing with an ailing parent or immigration woes?